Rowland Hassall: Personal life and death

-The Hassals had nine children including Thomas, Samuel, Jonathan, Mary Cover, James, Eliza Cordella, Susannah Marsden, Ann, and Elizabeth.
+The Hassalls had nine children including Thomas, Samuel, Jonathan, Mary Cover, James, Eliza Cordelia, Susannah Marsden, Ann, and Elizabeth.
 Thomas opened the first Sunday school in Australia and his siblings were teachers.

 Hassall died of influenza on 28 August 1820 at Parramatta and was buried at the St John's Cemetery, Parramatta.
 Elizabeth died on 11 February 1834 at Parramatta.

 Legacy

-His son-in-law, Rev. Walter Lawry (married to Mary Cover Lawry), sad of him upon his death, "His life was upright and his end, peace—a man more than ordinarily beloved by all around him; but most so by his own family, who are proverbially fond of him.
+His son-in-law, Rev. Walter Lawry (married to Mary Cover Lawry), said of him upon his death, "His life was upright and his end, peace—a man more than ordinarily beloved by all around him; but most so by his own family, who are proverbially fond of him.

 Hassall's life was said to have been a "continued example of religion and piety, extensive benevolence and hospitality", and he had "never lost sight of his original designation as a Missionary, and continued to the latest period of his life zealously to perform the duties of one, by preaching the Gospel in almost all parts of the colony".

 He was an ardent correspondent and his letters are "one of the main sources for the early social history of New South Wales."
 His papers are held by the State Library of New South Wales.

 Artifacts from Rowland and Elizabeth are among the collection of the Mitchell Library (part of the State Library of New South Wales), including a painting by Buonarotti of the Hassalls, other missionaries, and King Pōmare II and the Queen of Tahiti.